mwpastore/sinja/README.md

 ##### `index {..}` => Array

-Return an array of objects to serialize on the response.
+Return an array of zero or more objects to serialize on the response.

 ##### `show {|id| ..}` => Object

-Take an ID and return the corresponding object (or `nil`) to serialize on the response.
+Take an ID and return the corresponding object (or `nil` if not found) to serialize on the response.

 ##### `create {|attr, id| ..}` => id, Object?

 With client-generated IDs: Take a hash of attributes and a client-generated ID, create a new resource, and return the ID and optionally the created resource.
+(Note that only one or the other `create` action helpers is allowed in any given resource block.)

 ##### `create {|attr| ..}` => id, Object

 Without client-generated IDs: Take a hash of attributes, create a new resource, and return the server-generated ID and the created resource.
+(Note that only one or the other `create` action helpers is allowed in any given resource block.)

 ##### `update {|attr| ..}` => Object?